The house from an early 20th century postcard

 Built / Designed For: 1st Earl of Craven

-House & Family History: Ashdown was built as a hunting lodge or villa in the classical style by William, 1st Earl of Craven, for Elizabeth, the Winter Queen of Bohemia (sister of Charles I).
-Lord Craven was apparently in love in Elizabeth, though she died in 1662 before construction for the House even began.
+House & Family History: Ashdown was built as a hunting lodge, or villa, in the classical style by William, 1st Earl of Craven, for Elizabeth, the Winter Queen of Bohemia (sister of Charles I).
+Lord Craven was apparently in love in Elizabeth, though she died in 1662 before construction for the house even began.
 There are no reliable records for the architect or date of Ashdown, but it can be reasonably assigned to the architect William Winde on stylistic grounds and is very much in the style of the Anglo-Dutch design of the mid-17th century brought to England by the Restoration of Charles II.
-The five-bay House is unuslally tall and is frequently compared to a doll's house.
+The five-bay house is unusually tall for its width and is frequently compared to a doll's house.
 Its original setting was in a forest with long, straight avenues that radiated out in four directions.
-During World War II Ashdown was requisitioned by the army, who left the House in near-derelict condition when they vacated.
-Cornelia, Countess of Craven, donated Ashdown and its Estate to the National Trust in 1956.
-The House has been leased to tenants since it came under the ownership of the National Trust; in 2010 Pete Townshend purchased a 41-year lease on Ashdown, which he will make his home.
+During World War II Ashdown was requisitioned by the army, who left the house in near-derelict condition when they vacated.
+Cornelia, Countess of Craven, donated Ashdown and its estate to the National Trust in 1956.
+The house has been leased to tenants since it came under the ownership of the National Trust; in 2010 Pete Townshend purchased a 41-year lease on Ashdown.

 Collections: Asdown once contained the noted Craven Art Collection, which has been largely dispersed and sold.

 Title: Belton House Guidebook - 1992

 Year Published: 1992